IdahoLabResearch/HyPAT/README.md

 Features:

 * Calculates the hydrogen transport properties of permeability, diffusivity, and solubility from experimental pressure-rise permeation data.
-* Calculates the hydrogen transport properties of permeability, diffusivity, and solubility from experimental Sieverts'-type apparatus-based absorption data
+* Calculates the hydrogen transport properties of permeability, diffusivity, and solubility from experimental absorption data obtained from a Sieverts'-type apparatus.
 * Batchwise data analysis of multiple files.
 * Direct comparison of measured hydrogen transport properties to known literature values.
-* Predicts the permeation rates and diffusion times of experiments.
+* Predicts the permeation rates and diffusion times of permeation experiments.
 * Easily customizable to adapt to user needs and experimental setups.

 ## Examples of usage of HyPAT